Ahmed-you/Cooksy/README.md

 Just type a message like _"I have chicken and rice"_ or _"Find pasta recipes"_ and Cooksy will guide you toward the best matching options using the Spoonacular API.

-> ✨ **Coming Soon**: You'll also be able to view full recipe details and cook along with step-by-step guidance
+ Then u select a recipe and view full recipe details and cook along with step-by-step guidance

 ---